larscom/gitlab-ci-dashboard/README.md

   - More functionality, like a global overview of schedules will be added later
 - Communication to the Gitlab API happens server side
   - Only 1 `read only` token is needed to serve a whole team
-  - You won't get rate limited by the Gitlab API
+  - You won't get rate limited by the Gitlab API, due to caching
 - Easy navigation to the Gitlab pipelines page from within the dashboard

 ## ⚡️ Requirements